-At the beginning of the 20th century he was seen as the most important figure in the revolt against the imperial authority.
-It finally led to the fall of the emperor in 1911.
-China became a republic and Sun Yat-sen became the first president of China.
-But that turned out to be short-lived.
+At the beginning of the twentieth century, he was seen as the main figure of the uprisings against imperial authority.
+The criticism and rebellions became so great that it led to the fall of the emperor and the Qing dynasty in 1911.
+China became a republic and Sun Yat-Sen the first president of China.
+But that proved to be short-lived….

 If the idea of revolution is to win out, it must be through political enlightenment.
 It is useless to try to impose it by force of arms.SUN YAT-SEN